CUBRID/cubrid-manual/en/admin/control.rst

     Displays standby jobs in the job queue.

+.. option:: -c

+    When the SHARD of the cubrid_broker.conf is set to ON, client information connected to the proxy is output.

+.. option:: -m

+    When the SHARD of the cubrid_broker.conf is set to ON, the SHARD state and statistical information are output.

+.. option:: -S

+    Separated by shard db, the rest of the -b option items except NAME, PID, PORT, JQ, and #CONNECT are output, and ID, SHARD-Q, and #REQUEST are additionally output.

+.. option:: -p

+    Separated by proxy, the rest of the -b option items except NAME, PID, PORT, and JQ are output, and ID, SHARD-Q, and #RESTART are additionally output.

 .. option:: -f

     Displays information of DB and host accessed by broker.

     If it is used with the **-b** option, additional information on CAS is displayed.
 But SELECT, INSERT, UPDATE, DELETE, OTHERS items which shown on **-b** option are excluded.

+    If it is used with the **-m** option, more detailed SHARD statistics are output.

+    If it is used with the **-c** option, each shard proxy additionally outputs CLIENT-ID, CLIENT-IP, CONN-TIME, LAST-REQ-TIME, LAST-RES-TIME, and LAST-REQ-CODE items.

     If it is used with the **-P** option, STMT-POOL-RATIO is additionally printed.
 This item shows the ratio to use statements in the pool when you are using prepared statements.